 At its core, though, DevOps is about people and culture.
 While these tools can help give IT better insight into how the systems they manage affect the business, no tool can overcome cultural barriers to collaboration.
-The first task for an organization adopting DevOps principals across the business is to bring all of the parties to the table to educate and understand each other.
+The first task for an organization adopting DevOps principles across the business is to bring all of the parties to the table to educate and understand each other.

 "DevOps means something different to everyone," Ciborowski said.
 "The first thing is to get everyone speaking a common language."